BtheGit/raymarcher/PLAN.md

 - [x] Support multiple maps.
 - [x] Support portals between maps. (no transition effects for now)
 - [] Somehow on load determine sprite height and width so we can use those for ratio scaling later.
 Anything where the sizes change is not working.
 Maybe I can just plug those numbers in short term or long term.
 Ideally I would just have everything the same size and save myself this extra hassle.
 But I like to be special.
 I'm going to add them to the sprites for now, textures are uh, on their own I guess.
 Wait, let's try just using the maximum height for now and seeing if that's enough.
 - [] Improve bird flight styles.
-Improvev bird idle (sine wave)
+Improve bird idle (sine wave)
-- [] Fix enemies getting very close to wall boundaries and effectively stuck.
+- [x] Fix enemies getting very close to wall boundaries and effectively stuck.
-- [] Sine wave positioning for idle state of bird
 - [] Support spawner type.
 So I can generically spawn entities into the world based on rules - like stepping on a portal, or after x minute (passive spawner vs active spawner maybe).
 - [] Sound
   - [] Sound effects on trigger